 Bloomville and Roxbury, Delaware County

-Follow the aptly-named Catskill Scenic Trail for an easy but oh-so scenic hike through the western mountains of Delaware County.
+Follow the aptly named Catskill Scenic Trail for an easy but oh-so scenic hike through the western mountains of Delaware County.
 A “rails to trails” project turned the former Ulster & Delaware Railroad into 26 miles of trails through farms and forests.
 With spectacular views of the surrounding countryside, the path draws hikers, bikers, horseback riders, and cross-country skiers throughout the year.

 Plattekill Mountain